/

 But what are the benefits of UX design in this situation?
 Let’s have a closer look.

 After a comprehensive UX audit that reveals design flaws and mismatches throughout all components of your product, designers can help you come up with the most relevant solutions depending on your very case.
-Apart from ensuring better consistency, the design changes have an immediate impact on how customers perceive your product.
+This process, often illustrated through UX audit report examples, not only ensures better consistency across your product but also has an immediate impact on customer perception.
 Any element of an application or website, from button color to image style and font size, may completely transform the way your product looks and feels.

 4. Lack of customization and personalization